vladshiryaev/cx/README.md

 Units are always compiled and archived into libraries in the cache directory, except sources that contain `main()` function.
 Those are used only for running.

 A unit may use other units.
-The rule is simple: if unit A includes something from unit B, then A depens on B, which means B needs to be compiled and linked in whenever A is needed.
-Dpendency is transitive, so you don't have to explicitly specify sub-dependencies.
+The rule is simple: if unit A #includes something from unit B, then A depends on B, which means B needs to be compiled and linked in whenever A is needed.
+Unit dependencies are transitive, so you don't have to explicitly specify sub-dependencies.

 ### Include search path